eshazen/keyboards/README.md

 * [Keyboard University](https://www.keyboard.university/)
 * [Pro Micro up to 100 pins](https://golem.hu/guide/pro-micro/)

 Starting to investigate QMK.
-For example the "handwired/hwpm87"n has 87 keys and uses a pro micro with extra pins soldered.
+For example the "handwired/hwpm87" has 87 keys and uses a pro micro with extra pins soldered.
 Seems promising.
+See README_QMK.md for details.

 ## My 84 key